OpenXbox/xbox-smartglass-core-node/README.md

 ## Changelog

+0.3.0:

+    - Refactored code
+    - Code coverage using Mocha and SonarQube
+    - Added examples to connect to the Xbox

 0.2.2:

-    No code changes.
-Integrated Travis CI.
+    - No code changes.
+Integrated Travis CI + Sonarqube

 0.2.1:

-    Fixed a bug that caused the connection to fail because the path to the python signing component was invalid
+    - Fixed a bug that caused the connection to fail because the path to the python signing component was invalid

 0.2.0:

-    Big update! xbox-smartglass-node-core can connect to the Xbox!
+    - Big update! xbox-smartglass-node-core can connect to the Xbox!
 For now only polling the status of the active app and tuning off the console

 0.1.3:

-    Fixed a problem where old callbacks were still used when init a new client
+    - Fixed a problem where old callbacks were still used when init a new client